MarkusBordihn/BOs-Lobby/README.md

 **Note:** The `fishing_dimension_load.mcfunction` file will be only loaded once (per world) to make sure your changes are not overwritten.

+## Translations / Messages

+The messages and text could be adjusted over the translation file [en_us.json][en_us.json].
+You can use the following placeholders inside each of the messages:

+- `%1$s` Teleport command for fishing dimension
+- `%2$s` Teleport command for gaming dimension
+- `%3$s` Teleport command for lobby dimension
+- `%4$s` Teleport command for mining dimension
+- `%5$s` Teleport command for default dimension
+- `%6$s` Teleport command for void dimension

+Example: `Welcome to the default dimension, please use the %1$s, %3$s or %4$s command to change to a different dimension.`

 ## FAQ

 ### How can I reset a dimension ?

-Just delete the dimension and the starting bases will be automatically regenerated after the server restart.
+Just delete the dimension and the basic structures will be automatically regenerated after the server restart.

 Relevant folders:

 - `dimensions/lobby/fishing_dimension`
+- `dimensions/lobby/gaming_dimension`
 - `dimensions/lobby/lobby_dimension`
 - `dimensions/lobby/mining_dimension`
+- `dimensions/lobby/void_dimension`

 ### How can I reset the default bases like the mining base, fishing base or the spawn without resetting the dimension ?

 Teleport to the corresponding dimension and run the corresponding functions like:

 - `/function lobby:fishing_dimension_load`
+- `/function lobby:gaming_dimension_load`
 - `/function lobby:lobby_dimension_load`
 - `/function lobby:mining_dimension_load`
+- `/function lobby:void_dimension_load`

 **Note: This will overwrite any existing block, but no entities see <https://bugs.mojang.com/browse/MC-102430>.**